Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - Mongoose is the major natural predator of the king cobra.

-- Mongoose have the ability to prey and kill king cobras.
-They also have the immunity to its venom.
+- Mongoose can prey and kill king cobras.
+They also have immunity to its venom.
 However, they rarely hunt king cobras.

 Are King Cobras Endangered